GDxU/ypilot/README-yp.md

 Describes things that move and/or spin through space.
 Used by the `Space` object for collision detection.

+    Named

+Describes things that have a name (or handle).

     Oriented

 Describes things that have a non-trivial orientation.
 Used by the `Space` object for collision detection, and by `Interface` objects for drawing.